-Working in a complex, highly technical environment requires excellence in nursing practise.
+Working in a complex, highly technical environment requires excellence in nursing practice.
 At the Heart Institute, we are committed to providing nurses with a myriad of educational opportunities.
 We offer:

 Advanced Academic Preparation

-Working with our academic partners, the University of Ottawa, Algonquin College and La College Cite (check spelling) we offer access to Masters programs in Nursing, Health Administration and Education.
+Working with our academic partners, the University of Ottawa, Algonquin College and La Cité, we offer access to Masters programs in Nursing, Health Administration and Education.
 A PhD program in Nursing is also available through the University of Ottawa.

 The Heart Institute has a number of educational programs on site to support ongoing education: